 (Note: Shortly after this stop, Mohammed explained that many women just cover their heads to hide from the sun or maintain traditions – not because they have to.
 Having covered my head up until this point because I thought it was the respectful thing to do in a Muslim country, I decided I’d go without the scarf for the remainder of our trip since it seemed to be okay).

-This next part of our visit made us realize just how important it was to have a guide.
-We would have never left Morocco if it were up to us to navigate all the tiny, twisting streets between the homes.
-And what a pity it would have been to miss this – our favorite part of our trip.
+This next part of our visit to Tangier made us realize just how important it was to have a personal local guide.
+We would have never found our way out of Tangier, Morocco, if it were up to us to navigate all the tiny, twisting streets between the homes.

-We wandered through the colorfully painted streets, with their bright doors and friendly inhabitants.
+We wandered through the colorfully painted streets during our tour of Tangier, with their bright doors and friendly inhabitants.
 As we walked, Mohammed shared so much about Morocco’s beautiful culture.
-They are all very connected and look out for each other.
-There is little crime and everyone seemed to know each other – or at least Mohammed.
+The local people are all very connected and look out for each other.
+There is little crime and everyone seemed to know each other – or at least they knew Mohammed.

 He greeted each person we passed with a hug or kiss on the cheek.
 He patted kids on the head or goofed off with them.
 Everyone smiled at each other, and at us – because we were included by association to our popular new friend.